vector-sec/TA_ETW/README.md

 If a property of the ETW event class itself is needed, such as the event's EventId, the `IsField` option should be set to `false` to indicate to TA_ETW that it should look at the properties of the object rather than in its field data for the desired information.

-When collecting a property of the ETW event, no extraction method is required but the datatype of the property must be JSON [serializable by JSON.Net](https://www.newtonsoft.com/json/help/html/SerializationGuide.htm).
+When collecting a property of the ETW event, no extraction method is required but the datatype of the property must be [serializable by JSON.Net](https://www.newtonsoft.com/json/help/html/SerializationGuide.htm).

 ###### Config showing collection of property data instead of field data
 ```yaml